 The 76-year-old filmmaker was in Bengaluru recently to share his views on what makes virtual reality tick as far as cinema is concerned and how it can help build compassion and relevance in societies around the globe.

-Filmmaker Shekhar Kapur is a recluse but not by his own admission.
-His almost-50-year-long career has seen him take on diverse roles in the medium of cinema and be associated with projects of great esteem but his ardent fans would urge him to be more prolific.
-But, unlike many of his contemporaries, Kapur seems in no hurry to expand his filmography and instead has chosen to employ his curiosities at leisure, living and learning the mysteries of life.
-He also carries the penchant for not being repetitive or aridly coherent just for the sake of it and has spent the vast majority of his life in quests for spiritual dialogues and human intimacy.
+Filmmaker Shekhar Kapur is a recluse but perhaps not by his own admission.
+His almost 50-year-long career has seen him take on diverse roles in the medium of cinema and be associated with projects of great esteem, but his ardent fans might want him to be more prolific.
+That said, unlike many of his contemporaries, Kapur seems in no hurry to expand his filmography and instead has chosen to employ his curiosities at leisure, as he goes about living and learning the mysteries of life.
+He also carries the penchant for not being repetitive or aridly coherent just for the sake of it, so, has chosen to spend the vast majority of his life in quests for spiritual dialogues and human intimacy.

 And yet, in the same vein, Shekhar Kapur’s fondness for technology and its overarching impact on cinema comes as a stark surprise to many.
-Known for his unsparing human dramas that envelope large social and philosophical contexts such as Masoom, Mr. India, Bandit Queen, and the two biographical dramas on Queen Elizabeth, Kapur now seems more interested in the workings of the virtual world and how it is gradually nudging cinematic storytelling into a vibrant direction.
-As metaverse, augmented reality, and other user-driven media seep into filmmaking, the conversations and the scepticism too take newer shapes but for Shekhar Kapur, this is only the beginning of a radical change.
+Known for his unsparing human dramas that envelope large social and philosophical contexts such as Masoom, Mr. India, Bandit Queen, and the two biographical dramas on Queen Elizabeth, Kapur now seems more fascinated about the workings of the virtual world and how it is gradually nudging cinematic storytelling into a vibrant direction.
+As metaverse, augmented reality, and other user-driven media seep into filmmaking, the conversations and the scepticism, too, take newer shapes but for Shekhar Kapur, this is only the beginning of a radical change.

 The 76-year-old filmmaker was in Bengaluru recently to share his views on what makes virtual reality tick as far as cinema is concerned and how it can help build compassion and relevance in societies around the globe.
-OTTplay caught up with Shekhar Kapur for a freewheeling chat, here are the excerpts:
+OTTplay's Swaroop Kodur caught up with Shekhar Kapur for a freewheeling chat, here are the excerpts:

 In one of your old interviews, you spoke about the making of your first film, Masoom, and the fact that you lacked any kind of credible experience to be a director.
 How much do you think you have grown over these years?